RTEMS/rtems-docs/user/start/sources.md

 time to time.
 ```

+## Downloading Package Sources

+Under normal circumstances, your system will have access to the Internet and RSB
+will download package sources as necessary during the build.
+There is no
+additional action necessary if this is the case.

-## Offline Download
+### Offline Download

-If you have limited Internet access you can download the source before you
+If you have limited Internet access, you can download the package sources before
-start building.
-If you are permanently connected to the Internet you do not
-need to do this and the sources will be automatically download on demand when
-needed.
+you start building.

 Once the sources have been downloaded you could disconnect your host computer
-from the Internet.
-It is no longer required to work with RTEMS.
+from the Internet as it is no longer required to work with RTEMS.
 To download
 the sources to build the ERC 32 BSP before building run the following commands:

 ```none